 Which Model Did I Get?

-Currently, there’s only one model for the Terra Kaffe – the TK-01.
+I have the original Terra Kaffe – the TK-01.
 I got it in white.

 Why Did I Pick The Terra Kaffe over other espresso machines?

 When I started looking at automatic coffee machines, I was really looking at how I could streamline our kitchen.
 We had a variation of ALL the coffee options: Keurig, Nespresso, Chemex, French Press, etc. And having SO much clutter was driving me a bit mental.
 So I knew that when investing in an espresso machine, it needed to cover all the bases.

 It’s also needed to be aesthetically pleasing and SUPER simple to work.
 While I don’t mind learning to use new machines and all the quirks they might have, MS won’t.
 And TBH I didn’t think I could convince her to want or even try to use something along the more traditional lines like the Breville one.

 HOW EASY IS IT TO USE?

 It’s literally the tap of a screen.
 Maybe two taps if your screen is asleep.
 But it’s beyond simple.
 The only bit that took me a minute/reading the manual to figure out was how to use the pre-ground function.